spack/spack/lib/spack/docs/packaging_guide.rst

          version('1.1.2.4')

-  CVS repositories locations are described using an older syntax that is different from today's ubiquitous URL syntax. ``:pserver:`` denotes the transport method.
+  CVS repository locations are described using an older syntax that is different from today's ubiquitous URL syntax. ``:pserver:`` denotes the transport method.
 CVS servers can host multiple repositories (called "modules") at the same location, and one needs